pearuhdox/Cartographer/README.md

 Each folder above is a separate datapack which can be dropped into a Minecraft world's "datapack" folder.
 Once placed inside the datapack folder, and the world has been reloaded, they will add new features to the game.

+## Libraries

+Cartographer uses a couple different libraries produced by myself and other talented individuals.
+For your convenience, the Cartographer download includes slightly modified versions of each that allow the pack's reload message to display that they are installed.
+You are free to use the versions of these libraries provided as is from the other creators directly.
+Cartographer makes no functional changes to any of these packs.

+**Player Data Storage** by Suso (https://github.com/5uso/Player-Data-Storage) - Stores custom nbt data for players.

+**Entity ID and Hit Detection System (aka ehid)** by gibbsly (https://github.com/gibbsly/ehid) - Detects when entities and players hit each other.

+**Custom Damage Library (aka CDL)** by RockNRed, PearUhDox, and gibbsly (https://github.com/RockNRui/Common-Damage-Library) - Deals custom damage and healing of varying types via function calls (to players and mobs)

+Cartographer also features a library called "Core" which schedules and runs all other Datapacks in the collection.
+Core is the only library which cannot be found outside of Cartographer.

 ## Modules

 **Custom Enchantments** - An addition of over 50 new Enchantments that can be added to weapons, tools, and armor.